acon96/home-llm/docs/Setup.md

 1. In Home Assistant: navigate to `Settings > Devices and Services`
 2. Select the `+ Add Integration` button in the bottom right corner
-3. Search for, and select `Local LLM Conversation`
+3. Search for, and select `Local LLM`
 4. Select `Generic OpenAI Compatible API` from the dropdown and click `Submit`
 5. Set up the connection to the API:
     - **IP Address**: Fill out IP Address for the machine hosting LM Studio
     - **Port**: enter the port that was listed in LM Studio
     - **Use HTTPS**: unchecked
-    - **Model Name**: Set this to the name of the model as it appears in LM Studio.
-If you receive an error that the model does not exist, then select the model from the dropdown list.
     - **API Key**: leave blank
     - **API Path**: leave as `/v1`
 6. Click `Submit`

-### Step 3: Model Configuration
+### Step 3: Model Selection & Configuration
+1. You must create the conversation agent based on the model you wish to use.
+    Under the `Ollama at '<url>` service that you just created, select `+ Add conversation agent`
+    - - **Model Name**: Set this to the name of the model as it appears in LM Studio.
+The dropdown list should pre-populate with the models that are already installed.
-This step allows you to configure how the model is "prompted".
+2. You can configure how the model is "prompted".
 See [here](./Model%20Prompting.md) for more information on how that works.

 For now, defaults for the model should have been populated.
 If you would like the model to be able to control devices then you must select the `Assist` API.

-Once the desired API has been selected, scroll to the bottom and click `Submit`.

 > NOTE: The key settings in this case are that our prompt references the `{{ response_examples }}` variable and the `Enable in context learning (ICL) examples` option is turned on.

-## Configuring the Integration as a Conversation Agent
+## Using the Integration as a Conversation Agent
 Now that the integration is configured and providing the conversation agent, we need to configure Home Assistant to use our conversation agent instead of the built in intent recognition system.

 > 🛑 Warning 🛑